Ravencentric/awesome-arr/README.md

 - [Soularr](https://github.com/mrusse/soularr) - A Python script that connects Lidarr with Soulseek.
 - [StarrScripts](https://github.com/bakerboy448/StarrScripts) - Misc scripts for starr related apps.
 - [SuggestArr](https://github.com/giuseppe99barchetta/SuggestArr) - Automatic media content recommendations and download requests based on user activity on the media server.
+- [Taggarr](https://github.com/BassHous3/taggarr) - Dub analysis and tagging for media management and filtering your favourite shows in dub.
-- [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Tdarr - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking.
+- [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking.
 - [Toolbarr](https://github.com/Notifiarr/toolbarr) - Provides a suite of utilities to fix problems with Starr applications.
 Toolbarr allows you to perform various actions against your Starr apps and their SQLite3 databases.
 - [Trailarr](https://github.com/nandyalu/trailarr) - A Docker application to download and manage trailers for your Radarr, and Sonarr libraries.
 - [Traktarr](https://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.